 It seems Blackpool isn’t short of fantastic accessible hotels.
 The Bond Hotel is an award-winning, specialist hotel set just off Blackpool’s South Shore Promenade.
 They have been catering for disabled guests for nearly 20 years!
 One reviewer recommended the hotel saying, ‘the staff are incredibly friendly and helpful.
 Very accessible rooms, with absolutely everything we needed: plenty of space, hospital bed, H-track hoist, shower chair, wetroom etc. We really enjoyed our stay and highly recommend it’.
 The location is ideal, as ‘it is very close to the pleasure beach and the sandcastle water park, which are two of the most visited places in Blackpool.’

-If you’re a bit of an adrenaline junkie, and you’ve come to Blackpool for an adventure, then look no further than The Sandcastle Water Park.
-With a staggering ten 5-star reviews this waterpark is seriously topping the table for accessible fun in Blackpool.
-From wheelchairs that roll right into the pool, to access ambassadors on hand to give guided tours before entering, this waterpark is not to be missed.
+If you love flumes and water parks, check out Sandcastle Water Park.
+With numerous 5-star reviews this water park is seriously topping the table for accessible fun in Blackpool.
+From wheelchairs that roll right into the pool, to access ambassadors on hand to give guided tours before entering, this water park is not to be missed.

-One user complimented the whole experience saying, ‘it was great to see a Changing Places facility poolside, signs telling me what access features were in place, chairs that could wheel into the water, and excitingly my visually impaired colleague went swimming / exploring with a water ambassador.
+One visitor loved the experience and said, ‘it was great to see a Changing Places facility poolside, signs telling me what access features were in place, chairs that could wheel into the water, and excitingly my visually impaired colleague went swimming / exploring with a water ambassador.
 I loved it!’
-Another guest described the changing facilities as ‘gold star’ and ‘5 star service from entrance to exit’.
-As described by one staff member, this waterpark really is ‘for everyone’ so what are you waiting for?
-Go have some fun!
+Another guest described the changing facilities as ‘gold star’ and ‘5-star service from entrance to exit’.

 If musical theatre is more your cup of tea then The Lowther Pavilion in Lytham St Annes has been recommended by one reviewer.
 This theatre is just a 20-minute drive south of Blackpool and has great access.
 ‘They had a ramp and stairs into the building.
 Everything was accessible on one level apart from the raised seating area.
 There were however a lot of spaces for wheelchair users to sit closer to the front.’
 This guest had a fab time stating ‘It was an enjoyable experience.
 The show was brilliant and it was a really nice venue.
 The temperature was well regulated and the acoustics were great.’